flemm0/PM566_project/README.md

 [documentation](https://wwwn.cdc.gov/NCHS/nhanes/2017-2018/P_DR2IFF.htm)
 and updated the categorical observations with their actual character values.
-I then added a column to each of the food survey data tables to keep track of which day the answers were from, concatenated the data from day 1 and day 2.
+I then added a column to each of the food survey data tables to keep track of which day the answers were from and then concatenated the data from day 1 and day 2.
 Lastly, I merged all of the data into one data table, using the respondent id numbers and food code numbers as the common keys.

 ------------------------------------------------------------------------